Heron-Repositories/Heron/Heron/docs/source/documentation/node_types.rst

 still processing its previous message.* It is up to the user to verify that no important messages are lost.
 For that Heron offers a number of debugging tools (see :doc:`debugging`).

-The above fully define what a Node does during an active Graph.
+The above fully defines what a Node does during an active Graph.
 Once the *Stop Graph* button has been pressed (or Heron is closed down) then all processes (the three forwarders and the com and worker processes for all Nodes) are killed (see below).
 At this point each Node will execute its on_end_of_life function taking care of any loose ends.